DataDog/documentation/content/en/service_management/workflows/access.md

 ## Workflow identity

 A workflow can run using the identity of the owner of the workflow, or a service account associated with the workflow.
-By default:
-- A workflow uses the Datadog user identity of its author.
+By default a workflow uses the Datadog user identity of its author.
-- The author of the workflow recieves **Editor** access to the workflow, and the Datadog org receives **Viewer** access to the workflow.

 ### Use a service account